Texaco Headquarters

-Texaco Headquarters is a corporate campus in White Plains, New York.
+Texaco Headquarters is a corporate campus in Purchase, New York.
 When it opened in 1977, the building became the new head office of Texaco, which had been based in the Chrysler Building in Manhattan since 1930.
 Design was undertaken by Skidmore, Owings & Merrill, who assigned the project to J. Walter Severinghaus.
 After Chevron acquired Texaco in October 2001, the building was purchased by Morgan Stanley in March 2002.

 History

 On Wednesday, July 18, 1973, Texaco announced that it had acquired an option to purchase a 107-acre property in Westchester County on which it proposed to construct a new office building.
 At this time, the company stated that half its employees would move to the new facility, though the executives would remain in the Chrysler Building.
 During the 1960s, several other large corporations had moved their offices to suburban campuses in Westchester Country, including IBM, General Foods, Pepsico, Flintkote, and American Machine and Foundry.
 Texaco's property included two parcels.
 One was owned by IBM and was zoned "campus office."
 The other was owned by James S. Wallerstein and his sister Elizabeth Shappert and was zoned residential.
 In March 1974, Texaco exercised its option and bought the land.
 The estimated purchase price was $10 million.
 At the time of the acquisition, the company also announced that the architecture firm Skidmore, Owning & Merrill and building firm Tishman Realty and Construction had been contracted.
 The property was bounded on the west and north by the Hutchinson River Parkway and on the south by the Cross Westchester Expressway.
 Over the next couple years, Texaco worked with the town to have the residential parcel rezoned.
 The change faced considerable local opposition.
 John A. Passidomo, the Town Supervisor, said, "we had to change our whole basic government structure to bring Texaco to Harrison."